docdoku/docdoku-plm-sample-data/README.md

 ## Instructions

 run loadSample.sh or loadSample.bat depending on your OS.
-Answer the questions and press ENTER.
+Answer the questions if any and press ENTER.

+    ./loadSampe.sh [workspace] [login] [password]